mcole22266/pythonTutorial/InteractiveProgramming/Lab1/README.md

 The goal here is to make a program that converts Farenheits to degrees.
 I'll walk you through it.

-1. First create a file called `converter.py` and open it with Atom &rarr; `atom converter.py`
+1. First create a file called `converter_yourname.py` and open it with your preferred text editor.
 2. On the first line, use the `input` function in order to ask the user for the a temperature in Fahrenheit and save it into a variable called `f`.
 3. Remember that user-input is always a string.
 We need to perform some arithmetic on the given